Help Center

 Steps to Connect

-• Step 1 — Go to Settings > Integrations > Marketplace and find the integration you want to connect.
+• Step 1 — Go to Settings > Integrations and find the integration you want to connect (search by name or filter by category).

-• Step 2 — Click the integration card to open its detail page.
+• Step 2 — Click the integration card to open the slide-in detail drawer.

 • Step 3 — Click Connect and follow the prompts for the integration's authentication method (OAuth, API Key, or Webhook).

-• Step 4 — Once connected, configure sync preferences and field mappings on the integration's settings page.
+• Step 4 — Once connected, click Manage advanced settings → in the drawer to configure sync preferences and field mappings on the integration's per-provider page.

-• Step 5 — Verify the connection by checking that the status indicator shows Connected.
+• Step 5 — Verify the connection by checking that the card status indicator shows Connected.

 Configure sync preferences after connecting